FAIRDataPipeline/DataPipeline.jl/README.md

 ## Usage

-The [package documentation][docs] has more information and examples.
+See the [package documentation][docs] for instructions and examples.

 [docs]: https://scottishcovidresponse.github.io/DataRegistryUtils.jl/stable/